 - A third party (e.g., another driver that may have contributed to the truck wreck)

-Serious accidents involving 18-wheelers, semi-trucks, tractor-trailers, big rigs, and commercial trucks are rarely straightforward and often complex.
+Serious accidents involving 18-wheelers, semi-trucks, tractor-trailers, big rigs, and other commercial vehicles like concrete trucks are rarely straightforward and often complex.

-Any big truck is going to have a high-limit insurance policies and have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.
+Any big truck is going to have a high-limit insurance policy, and the trucking companies have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.

 At Gary Martin Hays & Associates, our Atlanta truck accident lawyers have the knowledge and experience to help you level the playing field against the trucking company and get you the payout you deserve.

 What steps should you take after a truck accident?

 Getting into an accident with an 18-wheeler, tractor-trailer, semi-truck, big rig or any other type of large commercial truck can be a frightening experience that leaves you confused and shaken.

 If you get into a truck accident, one of the most important things you can do is breathe and attempt to remain calm so you can think about what you need to do next.

 Once you have your bearings, you should:

 - Call 911.
 If you, your passengers or anyone else involved in the accident needs emergency medical attention, let the dispatcher know right away that there’s been a crash and you need an ambulance.
 Otherwise, tell the dispatcher you were involved in an accident with an 18-wheeler and let them know your location.
 If it’s safe to do so and your car still drives, move it out of the road and to the shoulder or a nearby parking lot to prevent another collision and keep the flow of traffic moving.
 Remain at the scene until a police officer arrives to investigate; remember, the police accident report will be a key piece of evidence in your claim.